klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 - What is the difference between 32-bit and 64-bit systems?
   - 32-bit limit is 4 GiB of RAM

+- What is fragmentation/defragmentation?
+  - when part of file is in one end of hard drive and another on another end

 - Could you tell me what you know about NTFS, FAT32 and ext4 file systems?
   - NTFS is a proprietary file system used by windows.
 FAT32 is mostly used by SD cards, has a limit of 4 GiB per file.
 Ext4 is a linux file system with logging that uses some smart algorithm for distribution of data that prevents fragmentation.